876 BCE (28 Iyar 2884): This is the traditional date of death of Samuel, prophet and priest (born 2832).

 1877: Samuel Morais Hyneman was admitted to the bar in Philadelphia, PA.
 Hyneman played an active role in Jewish communal affairs serving as the President of the Young Men’s Hebrew Association of Philadelphia and serving on the board of trustees of both the Jewish Theological Seminary and Gratz College.

-1878: Eliza Miller and Ralph Cohen were the recipients of this year’s “Betty Bruhl Prizes” where where presented during “a gala event” that was held this evening at Hebrew Orphan Asylum.
+1878: Eliza Miller and Ralph Cohen were the receptients of this year’s “Betty Bruhl Prizes” which were presented during “a gala event” that was held this evening at Hebrew Orphan Asylum.
 The event also marked the third anniversary of the distribution of the “Betty Bruhl Prizes.”
 Four years ago, Moses Bruhl presented the asylum with $2,500.00 with the stipulation that the interest on the amount was to be presented annually to tow orphans – one boy and one girl – not older than 15 years of age.
 The money (which now totals $50 per award) is to be invested with the principle and interest being given to the winner when the leave the asylum.
 The award is named after Mr. Bruhl’s late wife who “was a parton of the…asylum.”

-1879: A review of "The Historical Poetry of the Ancient Hebrews" translated and critically acclaimed by Michael Heilprin was published today in which the reviewer attributed the content and style of the book to the possibility that Heilprin might be Jewish.
+1879: A review of "The Historical Poetry of the Ancient Hebrews" translated and critically acclaimed by Michael Heilprin was published today.
+The reviewer attributed the content and style of the book to the possibility that Heilprin might be Jewish.
 In fact Michael Heilprin was a Jewish supporter of Kossuth who came to the United States after the revolt failed.
 His father Phineas Mendel Heilprin was a noted Jewish scholar who had also supported Kossuth and had moved to the United States.
 The younger Heilprin supported the Union and was opposed to slavery.
 He was a Jewish scholar and supporter of Jewish causes.

 1879: As a result of Russian mistreatment of Jewish American businessmen, the U.S. House of Representatives requested the President to have all international treaties which impair the rights of American citizens because of religion amended to secure equal rights.